How It’s Made

 Lots of people, animals and microorganisms work hard to create the gold standard of compost.

-The Holstein dairy cows at Rosenholm Dairy produce manure that is then removed from their pens using a flush system which flushes recycled water through the barn alleys, taking the manure and used sawdust bedding with it.
+The Holstein dairy cows at Rosenholm Dairy produce manure that is then removed from their pens using a flush system which flushes recycled water through the barn alleys.
 The flush water is then pumped over a screen which separates solids and liquids.
 The liquids are sent to a lagoon and are irrigated over the farm crops throughout the summer and fall.
 The solids are taken to the compost facility where Emmett builds them into windrows for composting.
 Craig tracks the internal temperatures of the windrows and keeps records on each one from start to finish.
-He turn the windrows when the correct temperatures are recorded, and this process incorporates air into the rows so the microorganisms can survive and do the hard work of transforming the raw material into compost.
+He turns the windrows when the correct temperatures are recorded, and this process incorporates air into the rows so the microorganisms can survive and do the hard work of transforming the raw material into compost.
 The windrows change dramatically from when they are built to when they are picked up for sale.
-The color changes from yellow to dark brownish-black, the smell changes from that of dairy manure to an earthy soil-like aroma.
+The color changes from yellow to dark brownish-black, the smell changes from that of dairy manure to an earthy soil-like smell.
 The pile reduces in volume by about 60%, and the texture changes from particles of digested feed and sawdust into tiny dark pebbles that indicate a mature and high-quality compost product.
 The finished product is sold by John and Nettie, and either loaded in bulk onto trucks by Craig or mixed with other ingredients into potting mixes which are bagged by Armondo.

 How It’s Organic

 The sawdust bedding used on the farm comes from a local source where the wood has not been treated, and the composting process utilized by Cowsmo meets the National Organic Practices standards for both compost and manure.
 Cowsmo Compost products meet the National Organic Practices standards and can be used to grow food products that are certified organic.
 Compost based potting soils more closely mimic rich garden soil compared to potting soils without compost.

 How It Works